Published: 1 October 2021

 Watch an elite level cyclo-cross race and the riders will make tough, technical terrain look mostly manageable, but they have honed their skills over years of training and competition – and of course still get things wrong as conditions change and fatigue sets in.

 What all that experience does mean however is that the professionals are excellent sources of tips, hacks and advice that will help you to troubleshoot scenarios in your own racing and top-up your training.
-We asked riders at the top of their game to share their ideas for improvement – plus a couple of them shared some funny fails when things haven’t quite gone to plan (because this is just part of racing after all).
+We asked pro riders past and present to share their ideas for improvement – plus a couple of them shared some funny fails when things haven’t quite gone to plan (because this is just part of racing after all).
 Read to the end for these.